wp-plugins/graphic-wp-sitemap/readme.txt

 **Features**
 *	Highlights page icons on roll-over to highlight pages and their child pages.
 *	Optimizes page names wrapping, keeping them compact and expanding them on rollover to reveal the whole page's name.
 *	Allows navigating to the clicked page in a new window.
 *	Fullscreen mode for better browsing the tree.

 **Future features**
 *	Option to get the actual current theme's navigation menu, which could have hidden pages.
 *	Option for displaying the content a human been sees through the theme or the one a search engine sees (built from sitemap.xml file)
+*	Compatibility with Internet Explorer

 Don't forget to rate it and tell it works! &rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;
 == Installation ==

 Just download it from my website, then go to your plugins dashboard panel and chose "Add New".
-There, browse your fomputer for the file you just downloaded and hit "upload".
-Activate it and find it on your dasboard.
-You can also download it from wordpress plugins directory.
+There, browse your computer for the file you just downloaded and hit "upload".
+Activate it and find it on your dashboard.
+You can also download it from Wordpress plugins directory.

+Designed for modern browsers.
+Best Viewed in Google Chrome (sorry Internet Explorer)

 == Instructions ==

 After installing and activating the plugin, your new widget will appear in the dashboard (/wp-admin)

-You can find instructions on how to organize your content for a good indexing and pagerank on search engines at http://gallantfish.com/blog/
+You can find instructions on how to organize your content for a good indexing and pagerank on search engines at [Gallant Fish Internet Marketing](http://gallantfish.com/blog/)

-Check out [Graphic WP Sitemap](http://socialblogsitewebdesign.com/wordpress-plugins/downloads-box) for bug reports, updates and help
+Check out [Graphic WP Sitemap](http://socialblogsitewebdesign.com/wordpress-plugins/graphic-wp-sitemap) for bug reports, updates and help

 == Screenshots ==